jdonson/dotfiles/README.md

 # README #

-To install, clone repo and run ./install
+To install, do a recursive clone (git clone git@github.com:amerenda/dotfiles.git --recursive) and run ./install